sooriyaarachchi/pybites.github.io-src/content/guest-telegram-python-chatbot.md

 ## So DisAtBot was born

 DisAtBot automates the process of reporting incidents via messaging platforms, such as Telegram, Facebook Messenger, Twitter, etc. At this time it only supports Telegram, but I hope to expand it to other social media.
-If you like to contribute, see the Contribute section at the end.
+If you'd like to contribute, see the Contribute section at the end.

 You can find DisAtBot at: